LucasMagnum/github_scrapper_example/README.md

 ## Quick Start

+0. Create a virtualenv and activate it, this project was created using Python 3.8
 1. Clone this project
 2. Install all the dependencies with `make install`
     * This command will install and the dependencies and initialize the database